pulpgrinder/Fronkensteen/README.md

 The #mandatory directive specifies whether the bale is essential for a minimal running system, in an attempt to keep users from deleting a vital bale (TODO: implement the check for this).

-The #load-bale directive specifies whether or not to execute any Javascript or Scheme files located in the bale at load time.
+The #load-bale directive specifies whether or not to load any JavaScript, CSS, or Scheme files located in the bale at load time.
 This lets you include files in the generated  Fronkensteen system without automatically running them.
 This directive is optional.
 If it is not included, the system assumes you want to run any Scheme or Javascript code in the bale at load time.
+The fronkensteen-baler script will also generate a $CODE_LOADER entry in the bale that lets you control the automatic loading of files at the individual file level.
+By default, the system assumes you want to load any JavaScript, CSS, or Scheme files in the bale.

 ## Custom configurations